POS-Kitchen/MICROS_Simphony_SendMenuItemsBySeat/README.md

 ORACLE Hospitality Simphony
-# Recall Items by SEAT and print them during Rush Order on Kitchen Printer, KDS are not Supported.
+# Recall Items by SEAT and print them during Rush Order on Kitchen Printer

 This ISL Script is designed as a workaround for the course function.
 Enables to print the MenuItems ordered by seat to print on a order device.